-Range Rover Evoque PHEV engines, drive & performance
+Range Rover Evoque PHEV performance, top speed & engine

 The Evoque P300e hybrid is no featherweight, but the electrified drivetrain hasn't spoiled its solid and comfortable driving experience

 |0-62mph||Top speed||Driven wheels||Power|

 The Range Rover Evoque plug-in hybrid introduced a new powertrain to the Land Rover range.
 The petrol portion of its 'P300e' drivetrain is a 1.5-litre, three-cylinder version of the 2.0-litre, four-cylinder petrol engine used in many Jaguar and Land Rover models up to now.
 It makes 197bhp on its own, and when combined with the 107bhp electric motor, total power output is 305bhp, while torque tops out at 540Nm.

 A series of driving modes gives you a degree of control over how the petrol and electric power is used: you can force the car to stay in electric mode, or save power in the battery for use later in your journey.
 It's perhaps better to just leave it in standard hybrid mode and let it work out for itself the most efficient way to mix engine and motor.
 Unlike some plug-in hybrids, there's no 'battery charge' mode where the engine juices up the battery – Land Rover reckons this is just inefficient use of petrol and so the Evoque does without.